 I photographed an AD campaign for a branding company in NYC and the client was an international Italian coffee company.

 I captured images of Italian cafes and cafe lifestyle vignettes as well as interior and exterior cafe themed photography and note worthy classic Italian architecture.
 During the same excursion I simultaneously photographed two calendar publications titled “Cafe’s & Bars” and “Italia Panoramic” for a German publisher.
-All three projects were photographed within a two week time span.
+All three projects were photographed in France and Italy within a three week time span.

 What advice would you give a customer looking to hire a provider in your area of work?